uktrade/iigb-beta-content/content/beta/industries/life-sciences/sub-sectors/medicines-manufacturing/sections/market-conditions/en_US.md

 The Medicines and Healthcare products Regulatory Agency (MHRA) is a supportive and pragmatic regulator.
 Its [Innovation Office](https://www.gov.uk/government/groups/mhra-innovation-office) helps businesses clarify product regulatory or manufacturing requirements and can find faster routes to market.

 MHRA has global impact as a regulatory agency and in setting international standards.
 The agency’s National Institute for Biological Standards and Control produces more than 90% of the international standards for biological medicines.

+### Global pipeline opportunities

+The global pipeline of biological therapies is rapidly increasing, and there is a growing market for biosimilars and biobetters (variants of a biologic molecule) with some leading biological drugs coming off patent.
+The majority of the top 15 pharmaceutical companies are expected to grow their biologics portfolios, while injectable dose formulations are likely to spur Contract Manufacturing Organisation growth.
+The UK has strengths in both areas.